 Responsible use of computer technology on campus is expected of all students, faculty and staff.
-Failure to do so will result in an investigation by the CIO or the Global Information Services Staff.
+Failure to do so will result in an investigation by the CIO or the Information Technology Staff.
 After a hearing, suspension of computer resource privileges may occur.
-A link to Arcadia's Acceptable Use Policy can be found in the GIS Security and Privacy module under the Technology tab on MyArcadia.
+A link to Arcadia's Acceptable Use Policy can be found in the IT Security and Privacy module under the Technology tab on MyArcadia.

 Examples of computer abuse include:

 - Unauthorized attempt to modify computer equipment or peripherals.

 - Unauthorized attempt to add/delete/change software, such as games, graphics, operating systems, compilers, utility routines.

 - Use of an account without proper authorization from the owner of the account.

 - Reading or using private files, including the University's administrative or academic files, without proper authorization, or changing or deleting private files belonging to another user without proper authorization.

 - Violations of property rights and copyrights in data and computer programs.
 Use of software to communicate offensive or obscene messages to other users of the system.

 - The use of any Arcadia University PC for copying licensed or copyrighted software (whether the software is owned by the University or not) is strictly prohibited.

 - Copying University-owned licensed or copyrighted software on any other PC.
 Arcadia University Computer Lab consultants/operators are authorized to monitor and report such violations.